How to Run a Book Giveaway on Launch Day (the Easy Way)

 Step 1: Define the Goal for Your Book Giveaway

-When putting together any giveaway it’s important you have an end-goal in mind.
+When running a contest it’s important you have an end-goal in mind.
 Your goal decides how you set up the rest of the contest and how you’ll measure your results at the end.

 Think about what you want the outcome to be.
 Here are a few goal suggestions to help you find what’s right for you:

-- Generate a buzz – Your goal could be to raise awareness and create interest in your latest book.
+- Generate a buzz – Your goal could be to raise awareness and create interest in your latest book on various social media platforms.

 - Pre-order sales – You might want to encourage potential readers to pre-order your novel.